nacjm/Maple_Tensorflow/README.md

-# Adelaide: A Theano-based Emotional Chatbot for Discord
+# Maple: A Theano-based Emotional Chatbot for Discord

-Adelaide is my personal experiment with lukalabs' Cakechat program.
+Maple is my personal experiment with lukalabs' Cakechat program.
 I've added discord.py support, sentiment analysis with the TextBlob library, and there is more to come.

 <a href="https://discordbotlist.com/bots/571924469661302814">
     <img